 If there is no logger configured to capture those levels, they will not be seen.

 If the function encounters an error that should halt the current flow, it should

 return nothing.
 To trigger a Catch node on the same tab, the function should call

 node.error with the original message as a second argument:

 Aside from the

-msg object, the function can also store data between invocations
+msg object, the function can also store data in the context store.